algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 constexpr Precalc T;
 ```

-When processing the `add` query, we just use these masks to bitwise-and the broadcasted `x` value to mask it and then add it to the values stored in the node:
+Apart from this masking trick, the rest of the computation is simple enough to be handled with [GCC vector types](/hpc/simd/intrinsics#gcc-vector-extensions) only.
+When processing the `add` query, we just use these masks to bitwise-and them with the broadcasted `x` value to mask it and then add it to the values stored in the node:

 ```c++
 typedef int vec __attribute__ (( vector_size(32) ));